 git commit -m "First commit"

-Create a blank GitHub repo without a readme and add the repo to git
+Create a blank GitHub repo without a readme.

 git remote add origin https://...repo-name